TheLostStar7/RowGUI-Roblox-Beta-UILibrary/README.md

 > *No virtual DOM, no overhead
 Unlike React style libraries, RowGUI doesn’t diff trees or rebuild UI.
 It updates only what changes, when it changes.*

+> *RowGUI started because Roblox UI development lacked a modern, reactive, performance‑focused foundation.
+Existing libraries relied on outdated patterns, heavy loops, and fragile designs that didn’t scale.
+Instead of reviving old styles or copying new ones, RowGUI takes a clean, engineered approach built for long term stability and real tools.
+Hopefully RowGUI will be loved as i will work hard on it.*